ALABAMA BREWERY TAPS AQUATHERM FOR FIRST NORTH AMERICAN FOOD GRADE APPLICATION

 As Avondale’s creations became more popular, Coby and Hunter Lake began packaging their beer in kegs, cans and bottles for sale in the Birmingham area.
 Manufacturing about 480 barrels per month, the original building wasn’t large enough for both brewing and packaging 10-12 varieties of suds.
 After deciding to use a second, smaller building on the premises to package the beer, the brothers had to find a way of transferring it from one end of the property to the other.

-Fred Esleck, a local sales representative for Ferguson Enterprises, a wholesale distributor of plumbing and mechanical supplies with 1,400 locations, previously had worked with the brothers to find the right equipment for the brewery’s glycol-cooling system.
+Fred Esleck, who worked with the local AQT distributor during the installation and is now an aquatherm Regional Sales Manager, had worked with the brothers to find the right equipment for the brewery’s glycol-cooling system.
 He was visiting Avondale when he saw how they were moving the beer to the packaging area.

 “They would fill a tank with beer, then a forklift on site would pick up the tank and drive it to the second building,” he said.
 “I just said, ‘You know, there is a piping system you can use to transfer the beer instead of going through all of this work.’”